U007D/arith_wrappers/README.md

 # arith_wrappers

-Rust's `std` offers the [`Wrapping`](std::num::Wrapping) type for "intentionally wrapping" arithmetic, but curiously does not provide analagous implementations for intentionally saturating, checked, overflowing or panicking arithmetic.
-This crate addresses these missing wrappers as well as re-exports `std`'s [`Wrapping`](std::num::Wrapping) type for completeness and consistency.
+Rust's `std` offers the [`Wrapping`](https://doc.rust-lang.org/std/num/struct.Wrapping.html) type for "intentionally wrapping" arithmetic, but curiously does not provide analogous implementations for intentionally saturating, checked, overflowing or panicking arithmetic.
+This crate addresses these missing wrappers as well as exports an alternative to `std`'s [`Wrapping`](https://doc.rust-lang.org/std/num/struct.Wrapping.html), providing a consistent interface across all wrappers in this crate as well as some benefits like `trait`-enforced access to `T::MIN` and `T::MAX` where `T` implements any of the wrappers defined in this crate.

 Without these wrappers, performing correct arithmetic is verbose, error-prone and pedantic, leading to ignoring the problems altogether or hard-to-maintain implementations.